 With the permission of the Dean of Faculty, students who are not candidates for degrees may enroll for academic credit.
-Except under unusual circumstances, special students may enroll for no more than 7 hours of credit.
+Except under unusual circumstances, special students may enroll for no more than 7 hours of credit in any given semester.
+Special students will normally be limited to 28 total credits, but may continue to enroll with the additional permission of the Business Office.
 Enrollment as a special student does not constitute or imply admission to the College as a candidate for a degree.
 Credits earned by special students may be applied to degree candidacy once the student has been admitted to the College through the normal admissions procedure.
 A student who begins a semester as a full-time degree candidate enrolled in 12 or more hours of classes and who subsequently reduces his enrollment to fewer than 12 hours is not entitled to special-student status or fees.
 Further information about special-student status may be obtained from the Office of the Dean of Faculty.